 If the hard disk has some errors, then the ‘no boot device found’ error will appear.
 You can check the status of the hard disk by using the command prompt again.
 Execute ‘chkdsk c: /f /x /r’ this will then check to see if there are any errors on the hard disk.

 However, it could also be that the hard disk has been damaged.
-This can happen if the computer was dropped from the high ground while it is working.
+This can happen if the computer was dropped from the high ground while it was working.

 It is easy for the hard disk to get damaged while it is working when the computer is dropped.
 This is because the hard disk would hit the spinning platters due to the impact of the drop.